Generalized Penalty for Circular Coordinate Representation: Discussion

-Moreover, we know that the real coordinates in classical multi-dimensional scaling have an absolute scale that depends on the particular dataset.
+Moreover, we know that the real coordinates in classical multidimensional scaling have an absolute scale that depends on the particular dataset.
 Circular coordinates have no absolute scale since their domain is specified to be $S^{1}$.
-The circular coordinates, along with penalty functions, provides algebraically topologically independent circular coordinates.
-It will be of great practical and theoretic interest to investigate the interaction between algebraic independence and probabilistic independence in multi-dimensional scaling \citep{de2011persistent}.
+The circular coordinates, along with penalty functions, provide algebraically topologically independent circular coordinates.
+It will be of great practical and theoretic interest to investigate the interaction between algebraic independence and probabilistic independence in multidimensional scaling \cite{de2011persistent}.